 Even the CBD rules remain shrouded in mystery.
 A statement from the Attorney General in 2019 suggested that the cannabinoid remained illegal in the state.

 However, after a protracted battle, the state’s governor finally signed a law that brought an industrial hemp program to SD.
 The USDA approved it, which is good news for the state’s CBD sellers.
-The new bill also seems to suggest that CBD is now legal in South Dakota in certain forms.
-However, it is arguably better to remain cautious until there is official confirmation.
+The new bill also suggests that CBD is now legal in South Dakota in certain forms.
+Yet, it is arguably better to remain cautious until there is official confirmation.